RushilShivade/Movie-App/README.md

 # Movie-App
-A website that shows all the information needed for a movie like description, rating, trailer etc.
+A website that shows all the information needed for a movie like description, rating, YouTube official trailer etc.

 This website is created using HTML, CSS and JavaScript.
 Home Page: